The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Stretching out along the coast, Tsitsikamma National Park gets its name from a local word meaning ‘place of abundant water.’
 The park is made up of rocky coastlines, fairy-tale forests, waterfalls and rivers and is a great place for bird enthusiasts with a variety of sea, forest and fynbos (scrubland) species present.
 On arrival and after we have checked in to our accommodation, we will begin the first of our short walks here at the Storms River Mouth trail, which takes us, as the name implies, to the mouth of the Storms River where there are suspension bridges.
 This 1.2 mile trail is relatively leisurely, taking us along boardwalks a good part of the way.
 You can expect some beautiful views along the way.

 We begin our day with a visit to the Knysna Heads, two tall sandstone cliffs which form a channel through which the turbulent Indian Ocean enters the calmer Knysna Lagoon.
 After, we have some free time to discover Knysna town before leaving for Oudtshoorn.
 As we head inland and over a pass the landscape changes drastically and we enter the Little Karoo, a much dryer and hotter region.
-Oudtshoorn itself became famous thanks to the trade in Ostrich feathers and is still, today, the ostrich capital of the world.
+Oudtshoorn itself became famous thanks to Ostrich farming and is still, today, the ostrich capital of the world.
 Our Guest House is situated out of town in the tranquil rural Karoo village of De Rust.
 On the way we take a short walk in the Outeniqua Nature Reserve.
 We will do part of the Pass to Pass day walk with stunning views over the Outeniqua mountains.
 This is a there and back walk of around 4 miles and will take us around two hours.

-Today is mostly a transfer day as we drive through the Little Karoo, passing through scenic passes, including the Houserivier and Tradouw Pass.
+Today is mostly a transfer day as we drive through the Little Karoo, passing through scenic passes, including the Houserivier and Tradouw Passes.
 The journey will give us a great idea of the Karoo, one of the seven floral kingdoms of the world.
 Our journey continues to Hermanus (248 miles, 7 hours), and we stop en-route for pictures and a lunch break in Swellendam with some time to walk through the third oldest town in South Africa.
-We arrive in the late afternoon, and after checking into our hotel, we take a stroll along the coast.
+We arrive at Hermanus in the late afternoon, and after checking into our hotel, we can take a stroll along the coast.

-Today we enjoy a free day in Hermanus to enjoy either boat based or land based Whale watching activity, in season.
+Today we enjoy a free day in Hermanus to enjoy either boat based or land based whale watching activity, in season.
 There is an optional trip to Fernkloof Nature Reserve available, the reserve has an extensive network of trails to choose from.

 We head out to the Cape Peninsula today, we travel to Smitswinkel by bus via Chapmans Peak Drive and Hout Bay.
 Our final destination is the Cape Point Lighthouse and the Cape of Good Hope, here we will walk two different and contrasting walks, taking us around 5 miles, 4 hours in total.
 This is the south-westerly most point in Africa and is the place where the Indian and Atlantic Oceans dramatically come crashing into one another.